Carroll County Mental Health Advocates

 Our Mission

-The mission of the Carroll County Mental Health Advocates (CMHA) is to be the missing link for individuals and their families impacted by mental illness and addiction.
+The mission of the Carroll County Mental Health Advocates (CMHA) is to be the missing link for individuals and their families impacted by mental health and substance misuse challenges.